todd-herbert/heltec-eink-modules/docs/XBitmapTutorial/mono.md

 ## Open Image in GIMP
 You can go ahead and open your source image in GIMP.
 When selecting an image, it pays to remember the limations of E-INK displays.
-Pixels are either ON or OFF, there is no inbetween.
+Pixels are either ON or OFF, there is no inbetween, no grayscale.

 In this tutorial I will be using [this image](https://commons.wikimedia.org/wiki/File:Black_and_White_Chessboard.jpg) from Wikimedia Commons.